 Anaakii in jyapansuke, 1999

-Takahisa Zeze is another name from a notable list to have emerged from the pink scene in becoming a much respected director of commercial features, with hits such as Rush, Moon Child and the more recent Heaven’s Story.
-His background in pink cinema, however, is considerably prestigious in extending a period of over 20 years.
+Takahisa Zeze is another name from a notable list to have emerged from the pink scene and onto becoming a much-respected director of commercial features, with hits such as Rush, Moon Child, and the more recent Heaven’s Story.
+His background in pink cinema, however, is considerably prestigious in it extending a period of over 20 years.
 Breaking out at the end of the 80s when the genre seemed to be on the verge of extinction, Zeze ultimately proved to be instrumental in keeping the genre alive through his more unorthodox methods.
 During the 90s he earned the moniker of being one of the “Pink Shitenno” (“Four Heavenly Kings of Pink”), alongside Kazuhiro Sano, Toshiki Sato and Hisayasu Sato.
 Eschewing the usual rules imparted on these types of features, Zeze’s films were often experimental pieces, focusing more on social concerns and less on using sex as a more obvious means.